 Studies report good results with sarcomas, lymphomas, renal cell carcinoma, and ovarian cancers.
 For breast cancer and colon cancer, too, there is evidence of favorable response with fever therapy.

-In addition to the medical examination and consultation, blood pressure, pulse, EKG and pulmonary (lung) function are measured.
-A relevant laboratory work-up (thyroid, liver and kidney function, electrolytes, coagulation, blood count, ESR and CRP) takes place.
+In addition to the medical examination and consultation, blood pressure, pulse, EKG, and pulmonary (lung) function measured.
+A relevant laboratory work-up (thyroid, liver and kidney function, electrolytes, coagulation, blood count, ESR, and CRP) takes place.
 In the days before treatment, the patient should drink a lot and use a light diet.
-On the morning of the treatment the patient is admitted to the hospital and a pyrogen (fever-causing substance) is intravenously injected.
-During the treatment the patient also receives intravenous fluids (saline solution, electrolyte solution, etc.).
-Temperature, pulse and blood pressure are monitored.
+On the morning of the treatment, the patient admitted to the hospital and a pyrogen (fever-causing substance) is intravenously injected.
+During the treatment, the patient also receives intravenous fluids (saline solution, electrolyte solution, etc.).
+Temperature, pulse, and blood pressure monitored.
 After the administration of pyrogens, in about 15 minutes to 2 hours, the patient starts to shiver.

-As with naturally occurring fever, the following can take place: general and localized sensation of heat and tightness, sweating, headache, muscle cramps, joint pain, abdominal and limb pain, increased blood pressure, increased pulse rate, heart rhythm disturbances and nausea.
-These side effects are usually transient and can be mitigated or remedied with medication.
+As with naturally occurring fever, the following can take place: general and localized sensation of heat and tightness, sweating, headache, muscle cramps, joint pain, abdominal and limb pain, increased blood pressure, increased pulse rate, heart rhythm disturbances, and nausea.
+These side effects are usually transient and mitigated or remedied with medication.